sayeemabdullah/CSS-Cribsheet/README.md

 ## Media Queries

-With media queries, we can give different styles for different devices like a style for **mobile** and another style for **desktop** depending on their features.
+With media queries, we can give different styles for different devices like **mobile** and **desktop** depending on their features.
 During designing a responsive design we can first design for the desktop and then adjust for mobile or vice-versa.
 Lets say there is a **container** where `display: flex` and `flex-direction: column` but we want to make the `flex-direction: row` when the screen is **600px or more**.
 We can use the following code:

 ``` css